NullOperatorr/Forensics-lab-image-recovery/Case-01/Analysis.md

 We can also use **Ctrl + F** in 010 Editor to search for the string `NTFS` The search can reveal multiple occurrences of the NTFS filesystem identifier within the image.
-It is important to note that finding multiple `NTFS` strings does **not necessarily mean that there are multiple NTFS partitions**.
-In this case, the first relevant NTFS structure was identified at sector `128`.
-This provides a useful reference when investigating the incorrect partition start sector.
+In this case, the first relevant NTFS structure was identified at sector `128` and this provides a useful reference when investigating the incorrect partition start sector.

 <img width="1177" height="846" alt="image" src="https://github.com/user-attachments/assets/a93917aa-3102-45e1-89a1-73aadbdf9b75" />